CreeperShift/Pandemie/README.md

 ### 1. Introduction

 This repository contains our submission for [InformatiCup2020](https://github.com/informatiCup/informatiCup2020).
 Pandemie2020 attempts to stop the spreading of pathogens in a semi-realistic, but simplified, model of the world.
-It introduces pathogens in a round-based webservice, where it makes decision pased on prior analysis, which will ultimately save or destroy the world.
+It introduces pathogens in a round-based webservice, where it makes decision based on prior analysis, which will ultimately save or destroy the world.

 ---